PranavR-11/Hadoop-MapReduce/README.md

   Running the tasks parallely and storing the input data partitions.

 The pictorial representation of the setup:

 ![image](https://user-images.githubusercontent.com/94732433/205029000-beaaba02-b78f-4008-b2e2-0baaf3e0ccdb.png)

-The three operations the user will be given a choice of are
+The three operations the user will be given a choice of are:

 • Write